Category Archives: Notebook

 As we design learning experiences for our students, one of our most important goals is to make sure that students are actively engaged in the learning.
 Extreme Collaboration is an add-on to any version of SMART Notebook 11 that promotes active engagement during your lessons.
 There have been some changes recently that allow you … Read more

-As educators, we’ve been using videos for years in our instruction but mainly, that video has been produced by someone else.
+As educators, we’ve been using videos for years in our instruction, but mainly, those videos have been produced by someone else.
 In recent years, creating videos has become a passion for many educators who want to embed the use of self-produced rich media into their instructional practices.
 We see evidence of this in the flipped … Read more

 I have long espoused that digital technology should be less a vehicle by which teachers may deliver content but a tool by which students may learn.